Lucy-Forrest-Lab/AlignMe/Running.md

  '--' symbol and expect a filename or a value to follow.
 There are [required flags](#Required-inputs) that have no default values defined and that will cause error messages when missing.
 The [optional flags](#Optional-flags) have default values, and these are printed as warnings when the flag is not given.
-(Look at section 5.1.2 to get more information about warnings.)
+(Look at the [examples section](#Examples.md) for more information about warnings.)

+---

 ### Required inputs